How to Apply for a Japanese Tourist Visa

 Japanese Tourist Visa Application Supporting Documents

-The documents needed for your visa application include, but are not limited to the following below.
+The documents needed for your visa application include, but are not limited to, the below.
 Remember not to staple any of the documents.

 Also, I have asterisked the documents I submitted that were returned to me during this application (in 2023).
 I reapplied for a visa in 2025 and had to submit my marriage certificate (proof of civil status).